 - Team members can focus more on a specific set of assets/entries to work on their website.

 - Requires lesser efforts to maintain credentials due to single stack usage.

-- Maintaining assets and entries can become difficult when you have multiple domains such as blogs, docs, e-commerce, and so on.
+- Maintaining assets and entries can become complicated when you have multiple domains such as blogs, docs, e-commerce, etc.

-- It becomes difficult to manage multiple projects that involve multiple teams in a single stack.
+- It becomes challenging to manage various projects that involve multiple teams in a single stack.

 Using Multiple Stacks